Alternative currencies have been a very popular topic recently with all of the news happening in the economy.

 What Would Blockchain Technology Look Like For Marketing?

-So we now know how social media affects cryptocurrency but how can cryptocurrency affect social media marketing trends?
+So we now know how social media affects cryptocurrency but how can cryptocurrency affect the latest social media marketing trends?

 First off, it is important to understand how things stand currently.